Daniel Wyllie: Career

-His first major screen acting role was in the 1992 film Spotswood, alongside Anthony Hopkins, Ben Mendelsohn, Russell Crowe, and Toni Collette.
-Later in 1992, he played neo-Nazi skinhead Cackles in Romper Stomper alongside Crowe, who got Wyllie his first agent.
-He counts actress Toni Collette as a close friend, and appeared with her in the films Muriel's Wedding and Così.
+Wyllie began his career in theatre.
+While still at university, and performing in amateur theatre with ATYP, an agent put out a call, looking to cast adolescent parts for 1991 film Spotswood.
+This saw him land his first screen acting role, alongside Anthony Hopkins, Ben Mendelsohn, Russell Crowe, and Toni Collette.
+The following year, he played neo-Nazi skinhead Cackles in Romper Stomper alongside Crowe, who got Wyllie his first agent.